ricardojoserf/w11_shadow_copies/README.md

 # Windows 11 Shadow Copies

 On Windows 11, the built-in *vssadmin* can list, delete or resize Shadow Copies, but Microsoft removed the ability to create them.
-However, you can create them by interacting directly with the Volume Shadow Copy Service (VSS) API, which I already used in my other tool [SAMDump](https://github.com/ricardojoserf/samdump).
+However, you can still do it by interacting directly with the Volume Shadow Copy Service (VSS) API, which I already used in my other tool [SAMDump](https://github.com/ricardojoserf/samdump).

 In this repo you can find stand-alone scripts to simply create, list or delete Shadow Copies, along with "manager" scripts which combine the three functionalities.
 By themselves, they should not be considered malicious by security solutions.